viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial/jetson-rover-setup.md

 image: "/get-started/try-viam/rover-resources/viam-rover-2/box-contents.png"
 imageAlt: "A Viam Rover 2 in a box"
 images: ["/get-started/try-viam/rover-resources/viam-rover-2/box-contents.png"]
-description: "Instructions for setting up a Viam Rover 2 with a Jetson Nano or Jetson Nano Orin."
+description: "Instructions for setting up a Viam Rover 2 with a Jetson Nano or Jetson Orin Nano."
 ---

 The [Viam Rover 2](https://www.viam.com/resources/rover) arrives preassembled with two encoded motors with suspension, a webcam with a microphone unit, a 6 axis IMU, power management and more.